-Concurrently with this offering, we will directly or indirectly acquire from Thomas Lipar, one of our founders, Eric Lipar, our Chief Executive Officer and Chairman of the Board, and their respective affiliates, the equity interests of the entities comprising our predecessor, in exchange for 10,091,020 shares of our common stock (assuming an initial public offering price of \$14.00 per share, which is the midpoint of the price range set forth on the cover page of the prospectus), including 1,698,214 shares of common stock to be issued to the non-controlling interests in a subsidiary of an entity comprising our predecessor (assuming an initial public offering price of \$14.00 per share, which is the midpoint of the price range set forth on the cover page of the prospectus).
+Concurrently with this offering, we will directly or indirectly acquire from Thomas Lipar, one of our founders, Eric Lipar, our Chief Executive Officer and Chairman of the Board, and their respective affiliates, the equity interests of the entities comprising our predecessor, in exchange for 10,003,358 shares of our common stock, including 2,161,580 shares of common stock to be issued to the non-controlling interests in a subsidiary of an entity comprising our predecessor.
 As a result, the entities which make up our predecessor will become our wholly-owned subsidiaries.

 Our predecessor owns a 15% equity interest in and manages the day-to-day operations of the LGI/GTIS Joint Ventures.
-Concurrently with this offering, we will acquire from GTIS all of the GTIS equity interests in the LGI/GTIS Joint Ventures, in exchange for aggregate consideration of \$41.4 million, consisting of a cash payment of \$36.9 million and an aggregate value of \$4.5 million of shares of our common stock (assuming an initial public offering price of \$14.00 per share, which is the midpoint of the price range set forth on the cover page of the prospectus, we will issue 321,429 shares of our common stock to GTIS in connection with the GTIS Transaction).
+Concurrently with this offering, we will acquire from GTIS all of the GTIS equity interests in the LGI/GTIS Joint Ventures, in exchange for aggregate consideration of \$41.4 million, consisting of a cash payment of \$36.9 million and 409,091 shares of our common stock (aggregate value of \$4.5 million based on the initial public offering price of \$11.00 per share).
 Robert Vahradian, one of our directors, is a senior managing director of GTIS.